hamzeen/groceries-app/README.md

 ## CREDITS ##
-Splash image on the app was retreived from [unsplash](http://unsplash.com).
+Photos used in this repo are all obtained from [unsplash](http://unsplash.com).
-All its credits are attributed to the original photographer, [Gio Almonte](https://unsplash.com/@gpenguin).
+I hereby give all credits to their respective owners on unsplash.com